Gwals/ProductSales_project/README.md

 -The primary data source used for this project is 'product_sales.csv' containing information about customers approached by different methods.

 ## Tools
--Pandas- data cleaning
+- Pandas- data cleaning
--Python searbon- data visualization
+- Python searbon- data visualization
+- Python Jupyter

 ## Data cleaning
--Handling missing values
+- Handling missing values
--Handling inconsistant naming
+- Handling inconsistant naming

 ## Exploratory Data Analysis
 -We need to know: